ttntm/ttntm/src/blog/10-static-comments.md

 <img src="/img/blog/comment-flow.jpg" class="img-fluid img-center mb2" alt="Flowchart comment engine">

-> A more detailed version of this workflow can be found here: {% ext "Static comments with Netlify", "https://bpm.wiki/diagram/Static-comments-with-Netlify-94" %}

 ### Hugo Configuration

 First off, we'll need to add a form to our website in order to collect our comment submissions.